United Football League Opens Fan Voting for New Mascot Designs

 As an added incentive, fans who participate in the voting process will be automatically entered into a chance to win single-game tickets, offering a first look at the chosen mascot in action on game day.

-Fans can cast their votes by visiting theufl.com/promotions or social media channels [ @uflstorm ].
+Fans can cast their votes by visiting theufl.com/promotions or social media channels [@ufl]

 The UFL will kick off its third season on Friday, March 27, 2006 with eight teams - the Birmingham Stallions, Columbus Aviators, Dallas Renegades, DC Defenders, Houston Gamblers, Louisville Kings, Orlando Storm, and St. Louis Battlehawks.
 The upcoming spring football season will feature a 10-week regular season schedule followed by a two-week postseason that includes Playoffs and the 2026 United Football League Championship Game.